nathan-nakatsuka/ContamLD/README.md

 *Future Option 3)* Before the end of 2020 we plan to release a pulldown program that will allow users to automatically generate the readdepth files required for ContamLD (as well as genotype files for other purposes).<br/>

-**Step 3)**  Name the files IndName_All.readdepth and IndName_dam.readdepth (IndName is the name of that particular individual.
+**Step 3)**  Name the files "IndName_All.readdepth" and "IndName_dam.readdepth" (IndName is the name of that particular individual.
 IndName_All.readdepth is the file corresponding to all reads, and IndName_dam.readdepth is the file corresponding to only damaged reads for that individual.).<br/>

 #### Part 3) Determine what panel the target individual is genetically closest to.<br/>
-Follow HowtoDetermineClosestPanel_Outgroupf3.txt instructions in the "PreProcessing" folder to run outgroupf3 statistics to determine which panel is genetically closest to the target individual.<br/>
+Follow "HowtoDetermineClosestPanel_Outgroupf3.txt" instructions in the "PreProcessing" folder to run outgroup-*f<sub>3</sub>* statistics to determine which panel is genetically closest to the target individual.<br/>
 Note: Guessing on this step is okay as long as the sample is within continental ancestry variation of the 1000 Genomes population.
 <br/>